 We all have an interest in whether traffic law is appropriate, and whether it is appropriately enforced.
 Everyone uses the roads, and most of us use them in a variety of ways - as drivers, passengers, pedestrians or cyclists.
 We need a legal framework which allows all road users to coexist safely and efficiently, and gives appropriate weight to the desire of users of motorised transport to reach their destination quickly and efficiently, while safeguarding the interests of other road users.

 Bad driving is not victimless.
-Over 3,000 people die on our roads each year, and almost 30,000 more are seriously injured.
-Pedestrians and cyclists are deterred from using streets which are dominated by cars travelling at unsafe speeds.
+In 2014, there were 1,775 reported road deaths, an increase of 4% compared with 2013.
+The result of this is that pedestrians and cyclists are deterred from using streets which are dominated by cars travelling at unsafe speeds.
 Children have their freedom curtailed, and bad driving makes life more difficult for motorists themselves.
 Regardless of the risks of injury, there is ample evidence that traffic would flow more freely if speed limits and road regulations were generally observed.